 All signers must have an eligible Criminal Background Check (CBC) report on file with GSCTX.

-Once the form is processed by GSCTX, an authorization letter is returned to the original requestor, and service unit leadership.
-Account signers should take authorization paperwork to the bank to open the account.
-Account must be in the name of: Girl Scouts of Central Texas, Troop #####.
+Once GSCTX processes the form, an authorization letter is returned to the original requestor and service unit leadership.
+Account signers should take the authorization paperwork to the bank to open the account.
+The account must be in the name of Girl Scouts of Central Texas, Troop #####.

 Be sure to find a bank that has free checking and low fees.